Classes and Workshops

 This year, Distillery Lane Ciderworks offers classes and workshops, covering the basics of cider making, orchard care, and fun farm projects.
-The classes are held on-site in the DLC cider house or at partner locations (check your rsvp for location).
+The classes are held on-site at the farm or at partner locations (check your rsvp for location).
 Our head cidermaker, Tim Rose, and our orchardist, Rob Miller, run these informative classes, with occasional expert guest-speakers.
 For more information about classes, check out the detailed descriptions below, or email firstname.lastname@example.org

 Advance purchases for classes are highly recommended as spots are limited!
 See the Washington Post article featuring our class here!
 And check our facebook and calendar frequently for seasonal events.

 The course covers topics such as desirability of various apple varieties, how different apples (bittersharp, sharp, and bittersweet) are used in the cider, the fermentation process (including yeast selection, acidity measurement, and secondary fermentation), the importance of sanitation, and blending the finished product.

 A shorter course presented our master cider-maker, Tim Rose, covering aging, carbonation, bottling, specialized equipment and bottle conditioning.

 Get a tour of the orchard, and cover apple varieties and propagation.
 Learn about scion and rootstock selection, tools and materials needed.
 Go home with 2 freshly-grafted heirloom apple trees.

 Take a short wilderness walk and learn about wild edibles.
 Discuss log selection, site preparation, and spawn sourcing.
 Go home with a fully inoculated log with mushrooms of your choice.